chris-flor/chris-flor.github.io/outdoors.md

     display: block;
   }

-  /* Show more of the bottom of the Berkeley photo */ .berkeley-photo img {
+  /* Keep the Berkeley photo at 4:3 and preserve the bottom of the image */ .berkeley-photo img {
     aspect-ratio: 4 / 3;
     object-fit: cover;
-    object-position: center 75%;
+    object-position: center bottom;
   }

   .photo-caption {